SeemoSun/CV.github.io/index.md

 Direct instructor: Dr.Hui Wang [whui@ustc.edu.cn] | Dr.Zhan Wu [zhanwu@ustc.edu.cn]

-- The aim of this group is to utilize photon and quantum dot as qubits for quantum computation.
-- For one aim we would want to realize the Duan-Kimble proposal of photon control phase gate by using quantum dot in cavity as an intermediate station.
+- Goal is to the Duan-Kimble proposal of photon control phase gate by using quantum dot in cavity as an intermediate station.
-- I worked with 2 colleagues for designing the Raman process(control the Rabi Frequency and phase difference of these 2 beams) for single qubit gate.
+- Designing the Raman process(control the Rabi Frequency and phase difference of these 2 beams) for single qubit gate.
-- We ran simulations of a multi level system in cavity and came with an idea to overcome the strong effect of precession caused by Voigt magnetic field.
+- Simulating Raman transition of a multi level system in cavity to find best phase difference between Raman beams to mitigate the strong effect of precession caused by Voigt magnetic field
-- On the other hand I also joined the discussion about the feasibility of realizing photon blockade by nonlinear optical material for the purpose of obtaining single photon source with very high quality.
+- Joined the discussion about the feasibility of realizing photon blockade by nonlinear optical material for the purpose of obtaining single photon source with very high quality.

 ### 4. University of California,Berkeley | California, USA
 Ion Trap Group led by Prof.Hartmut Haeffner  Sept 2021-Present

 Direct instructor: Dr.Sara Mouradian [smouradi@berkeley.edu]

-- The aim of our group is to realize high fidelity light shift entangling gate in optical qubit system.
+- Try to realize high fidelity light shift entangling gate in optical qubit system.
-- We want to set up a reliable individial addressing by using waveguide.
+- Set up a reliable individial addressing system using waveguide.
-- We are going to design and test our chips for this purpose.
+- Found grating structure be helpful for concentrating EM field flux on the waveguide faucet
-- So far I have done some of the simulations and came up with a structure for high collection rate using small NA lens.
+- Simulations verify the structure for high collection rate(over 80%) using relative small NA(0.4) lens.
 - Next we are going to fabricate and test our chips.
 - Currently I am studying the decoherence time for our ions trapped by surface trap with addressing light system by its noise spectrum.